 Andre Franca

-Disconnecting is Becoming Increasingly Difficult
+Disconnecting Is Becoming Increasingly Difficult

 How many opportunities do we let go when we’re passively using our phones?